jackyzha0/quartz/content/blogs/graphics/god-rays-01.md

 #### Quads
 Okay so what's a quad?
 Well it's just a rectangle but in three-dimensional space but with some finagling it can become a ray from the heavens.

-The first step is to place our quads in our scene where we would like the rays to be and set them act as **billboards**.
+The first step is to place our quads in our scene where we would like the rays to be and set them to act as **billboards**.
 This means the quad will always face the camera regardless of how the camera moves.
 Then we use a [[shaders|vertex shader]] to stretch the upper parts of the quad towards our light source.
 This creates  the effect of a quadrilateral shape stretching from its base towards the sun.

 Then it's just a matter of shading the rays the color you want them, applying some noise and modulating the opacity of the rays based off of several factors including:
 - **How far the quads are from the camera**.
 We want rays close to the camera to fade away as to not interfere with our view of the scene.